-Self-promotion and self-serving, is really a prostitution of that gift, for in that kind of approach there is no edification, no serving others to their benefit.
+Self-promotion and self-serving, is really a corruption of that gift, for in that kind of approach there is no education or serving others.

 Verse 2.
 Paul now examines the next highly prized gifts, that of prophecy, knowledge and faith.